 The reason we setup two VrayLight entities is so we can alter the light behaviour without worrying about changes to the background image or reflections and vice versa.

-We name these 'Light' and 'Dome'.
+We name these 'LightReflection' and 'LightIllumination'.
 In order to work as we expected, some settings need to be changed for both light entites as follows:

 Now we need to modify the materials for the lighting.
 Two maps were created when we selected VrayHDR as the texture for the light entities, to bring them to the main slate material view, we have to double click on their names in the scene materials list.

-For purpose of this demonstration we'll use 'Spherical' mapping type for our HDR maps, this mapping type enables the use of 'horizontal rotation' setting that helps to position the skydome in an easy way.
-(3dsmax standard mapping allows to shift the sky vertically but is more complex in use & setup)
+We'll use 'Spherical' mapping type for our HDR maps, this mapping type enables the use of 'horizontal rotation' setting that helps to position the skydome in an easy way.
+(3dsmax standard mapping allows to shift the sky vertically as well but is more complex in use & setup)